MicrosoftDocs/winrt-related/winrt-related-src/schemas/bundlemanifestschema/element-optionalbundle-resource.md

 ms.assetid: 3e8f1959-50fd-4183-9fb7-ee30a2b020a1
 title: Resource (Bundle schema, descendant of OptionalBundle)
-description: Declares language, resolution scale, and DirectX feature level for a resource in the package.
+description: Declares language, resolution scale, and DirectX feature level for a resource in the package (descendant of OptionalBundle).

 ms.date: 04/05/2017
 ms.topic: reference